The !irql extension displays the interrupt request level (IRQL) of a processor on the target computer before the debugger break.

 Specifies the processor.
 Enter the processor number.
 If this parameter is omitted, the debugger displays the IRQL of the current processor.

 The !irql extension is only available in Windows Server 2003 and later versions of Windows.

 Windows Server 2003 and later

 For information about IRQLs, see the Windows Driver Kit (WDK) documentation and Microsoft Windows Internals by Mark Russinovich and David Solomon.
-(These resources may not be available in some languages and countries.)

 When the target computer breaks into the debugger, the IRQL changes, but the IRQL that was effective just before the debugger break is saved.
 The !irql extension displays the saved IRQL.